Eddresses: email@example.com (business) and firstname.lastname@example.org (personal)

-HACKNEY RESIDENT David Altheer, right, Editor of Loving Dalston, has been a freelance reporter since volunteering for redundancy from a UK national newspaper and representing staff as a National Union of Journalists (UK) member.
+HACKNEY RESIDENT David Altheer, right, Editor of Loving Dalston, has also been a freelance reporter since volunteering for redundancy from a UK national newspaper and representing staff as a National Union of Journalists (UK) member.
 This site is one of the few not owned by a news corporation to abide by the NUJ code of conduct.

 He was the progenitor of the London International Gypsy Film Festival in spring 2006 and is a foundation member of Open Dalston and of the Conservation Area Advisory Committee for Dalston.
 He was an early joiner of the London Cycling Campaign.

 Twitter: @LovingDalston.
 Following is only in the thousands but includes more local businesses, organisations and people than any other tag, although reporters and news executives from national media, and some from further afield, also look to @LovingDalston for breaking stories from northeast London.

 LinkedIn: Altheer quit because the exchange of information was becoming one-directional.

 The population of Hackney and around includes, according to The Times, the greatest number of young graduates in Britain.
-That is the Loving Dalston catchment area, which makes this news site a prime target for publicists and, as you see, for advertisers.
+That is the Loving Dalston catchment area, which makes this news site a prime target for publicists and advertisers.